sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

 In this task, we will be recreating the ADO.NET data models to accurately represent our PostgreSQL database objects.
 Entity Framework leverages ADO.NET, allowing us to map database objects to classes.

 1. First, install the Entity Framework.
-    - Navigate to the Package Manager console and enter the following command:
+To do so, navigate to the package manager console and enter the following command.
     ```
     Install-Package EntityFramework
     ```